 International Crane Foundation

 The International Crane Foundation (ICF) leads and collaborates in many crane research and conservation projects worldwide.
-The site has extensive information about cranes, crane conservation projects and research, a significant digital library, photo gallery and kids pages.
-The best place to start is their comprehensive Site Map.
+The site has extensive information about cranes, conservation projects and research, a significant digital library, photo gallery and kids pages.
+For more on ICF crane work around the world, and links to other major crane organisations, visit Our Work or ICF's Site Map.

 ← Logo of the Kwa-Zulu Natal Wattled Crane Group

-- Endangered Wildlife Trust, projects, toolkits, fact sheets for African species)
+- Endangered Wildlife Trust: Projects, toolkits, fact sheets for African cranes

 - Kwa-Zulu Natal Wattled Crane Group

 - Crane Conservation Germany (in German, use Google translate)

 - Siberian Crane Flyway

 - Nature Conservation Foundation India, Cranes and Wetlands Program